• Skip to primary navigation

 What I only just realised whilst browsing their site is that they also have a selection of sides (Truffle Cauliflower Cheese, anyone?), priced at £3.45 each, Breakfast Pots (healthy Chia/Oatmeal/Bircher type things), £4.00 each and 6 different types of smoothies, priced at £3.50 each.
 A great idea to stash them in the freezer, and then blend them up when you need them!
 Finally, Allplants also offer a selection of puds, reasonably priced at £3.00 per pot.

-Allplants won't be everyone, regardless of quality OR quantity.
-It is quite an expensive way to buy meals, however, if you can buy 6 meals with a discount code (I can offer you 15% off using SWEETERTHANOATS15), it will save you a lot of time if you lead a busy lifestyle.
+Allplants won’t be for everyone, regardless of quality OR quantity.
+It is quite an expensive way to buy meals, however, if you can buy 6 meals with a discount code, it will save you a lot of time if you lead a busy lifestyle.
 It has the additional benefit of being plant-based and completely customizable.
-Furthermore, they have 4.5 stars out of 5 on Trustpilot, and that's based on over 5k reviews.
+Furthermore, they have 4.5 stars out of 5 on Trustpilot, and that’s based on over 5k reviews.

 Pros of an Allplants Subscription